Menu

 • a family member has passed away

-• a family member is very ill and could die
+• you are caring for a family member who is very ill and could die

 • your child dies or is missing because of a crime-related incident